roytang/blog/content/quotes/tic.md

 ### 281

-<hunter> i cant pronounce z anyway
+&lt;hunter&gt; i cant pronounce z anyway

-<hunter> it led to some confusion when i kept talking about dragonball sea
+&lt;hunter&gt; it led to some confusion when i kept talking about dragonball sea

 ---